Chapter 12: The Capstone (Building a Game)

 1 mkdir -p snake_game

-If you are using the book’s code repository, copy the agent from ch11:
+If you’re using the book’s code repository, copy from ch11 instead:

 Install Pygame: